fortunee/video-2-gif/README.md

-# pg-enum-updater
+# video-2-gif
-This package basically updates a list of postgres ENUM values without much hassle
+This basically converts a piece of video to gif file